Waseem3216/Projects/XYMZ_SUITE_WEB_APP/README.md

 ### Authentication & Security

 - Email + password authentication
 - Passwords stored as **bcrypt hashes**
-- **Security question + answer** stored as hashes for password recovery
+- Security question + answer stored as hashes for password recovery
-- Optional **6-digit organization token** on login to restrict access to the correct workspace
+- Optional **6-digit organization token** on login to route users into the correct workspace
-- JWT-based session tokens on the backend
+- **JWT-based** session tokens on the backend

+---

 ### Organizations & Workspaces

-- Users can create a new organization (admin) or join an existing one via a 6-digit **join token**
+- Create a new organization as an **admin**, or join an existing one via a 6-digit **join token**
-- Each user can belong to multiple organizations
+- Each user can belong to **multiple organizations**
-- Organization switcher in the top navigation to move between client workspaces
+- Top-bar **organization switcher** makes it easy to move between workspaces

+---

 ### Projects & Kanban Boards (XYMZ.Ops)

-- Projects are created per organization
-- Each project has a customizable **Kanban board**:
+Per organization you can create multiple projects, each with its own Kanban board:

-  - Columns (Backlog, In Progress, Review, Done, etc.)
+- Customizable **columns** (Backlog, In Progress, Review, Done, etc.)
-  - Tasks within columns
+- **Tasks** inside columns with drag-and-drop movement

+For each task:

-  - Drag-and-drop behavior (column reorder & task movement)
+- Title & description
-- Each task supports:
+- Priority (low / medium / high)
-  - Title, description, priority, due date
+- Due date
 - Assignment to a member
-  - Comments
+- Comments thread
 - File attachments (uploaded to the backend)

+---

 ### Analytics (XYMZ.BI)

-- Project-level dashboard with:
+- Project-level **dashboard**:
-  - Stacked bar chart of task statuses (In Progress / Review / Complete)
+  - Stacked bar chart of task statuses:
+    - In Progress
+    - Review
+    - Complete
-  - Hover tooltips that show owner and deadlines
+  - Hover tooltips show owners and upcoming deadlines

+- Task-level **drilldown**:
-- Task-level drilldown chart that shows **days left** per task
+  - Bar chart of **days left** per task
+  - Quickly see which tasks are close to their deadline

+---

 ### Team Capacity (XYMZ.Fleet)

-- Roster of members in the selected organization
+- Roster of members in the current organization
-- Cards summarizing:
+- Summary cards with:
   - Total members
   - Active projects
   - Average tasks per person
-- Narrative **“Focus”** panel describing who is overloaded or has capacity
+- Narrative **Focus** panel that explains who may be overloaded and who has room for more work

+---

 ### Delivery Risk & Alerts (XYMZ.Radar)

-- Three main panels:
+Three panels give a one-glance health check:

 - **Overdue Tasks**
 - **At-Risk Projects**
 - **Upcoming Deadlines**

-- Provides a one-glance summary of what needs immediate attention across the workspace
+Uses due dates and task states to surface what needs immediate attention across the workspace.

 ---